-Outcomes/ Impact Objectives Strategies Key Projects Outcome 3: Adequate and competent competent public sector (a).
+Outcomes/ Impact Objectives Strategies Key Projects Outcome 3: Adequate and competent public sector (a).
 To develop an adequate and competent ICT workforce. (a).
 Develop and deploy programs targeted for ICT staff working for the government. (a).
 Capacity-building Programme for public service ICT staff (target -10,000 officers in Public Service in High-End Specialized ICT areas.)
 ICT workforce.
 ICT workforce. (b).
-To enhance governance and professionalism of the ICT workforce in Government. (b).
-Capacity building of 20,000 ICT professionals for the sector. p (b).
-Develop a database and register all ICT officers for the public sector.(c).
-Develop a career guide for ICT staff in public service. (c).
-Digital literacy Capacity building for 300,000 civil servants. (d).
-Establish a Smart Academy for ICT professionals. (e).
+To enhance governance and professionalism of the ICT workforce in (b).
+Develop a database and register all ICT officers for the public sector. (c).
+Digital literacy Capacity bui 300,000 civil servants. (d).
+Establish a Smart Academy professionals. (b).
+Capacity building of 20,000 ICT professionals for the sector. professionalism of the ICT workforce in Government. (c).
+Digital literacy Capacity building for 300,000 civil servants.
+Government. (d).
+Establish a Smart Academy for ICT professionals. for ICT staff in public service. (e).
+Training of 250,000 county digital skills. (e).
 Training of 250,000 county staff on digital skills. (f).
 Sensitization 200 top leaders on digital transformation.